-Differences between adjustable and fixed loans
+Differences between fixed and adjustable rate loans

-Most ARMs feature this cap, which means they can't increase above a certain amount in a given period.
-Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your payment can increase in a given period.
-Additionally, the great majority of adjustable programs feature a "lifetime cap" — your interest rate won't go over the cap percentage.
+The majority of Adjustable Rate Mortgages feature this cap, so they won't increase above a specified amount in a given period.
+Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the payment can go up in a given period.
+Almost all ARMs also cap your rate over the duration of the loan period.

 Have questions about mortgage loans?
 Call us at (800) 974-0509.
 We answer questions about different types of loans every day.